 The next level up from the Junior, offering two switchable pickups with independent volume and tone controls and a bound fingerboard, the Special is my least favourite Les Paul variant, but this is still a superb, clean guitar.
-It’s been in my family since about ’63.
+It’s been in my family since ’63.

 Rather more – 1387 – of these were shipped in this, their last year of official production (but see comments on a unique ’63 below).
 Its serial number dates it to 1960 and places it substantially earlier than my Junior.
 The neck pickup position, narrow cover plate insert and neck join are typical of a ’59 model, but the neck profile is slimmer and more redolent of a 1960 instrument.
 This adds weight to the view that Gibson’s batch production system was not entirely sequential or linear back in the day.